abdirahmanmohamedabdi/mash-frontend/README.md

 ## Setting Up
 Fork and Clone this repository to create a local copy.

-navigate to the project directory and opent the folder.
+navigate to the project directory and cd into the folder.

 Run npm install  to install the front-end dependencies.